 Exposure to the digital world will bring in great advantages you know, being available 365 days a year will indeed mitigate the fewer sales experience that you had in the past years.
 Paving the way for the visitors that are more likely to buy from you is indeed a dream come true.

 Now you’ve got a thought for moving into the eCommerce world, let’s see where you need to concentrate to get stuff done:

 Since you have come up with an eCommerce store idea which is a big step, you have to determine which platform will best suit your online store.
 Today, there are various open-source eCommerce platforms available from which you can choose the best one that meets your need.

 A question normally comes up whether you have to create your own online store or sell the product in a marketplace that is already successful.
 This totally depends on what type of product you are going to sell.
-To understand which suit best for you, get insights from the in-store customers to know the shopping behavior of your target audience.
+To understand which suits best for you, get insights from the in-store customers to know the shopping behavior of your target audience.

 - Buy a domain name

 - Select a hosting provider

 - Build an online site from scratch or select an e-commerce solution